 Bank of coils which receive the heat from hot flue gases mainly by convection.

-- The rate of heat absorption tends to be high at the entrance to the convection section in heaters, where the convection section is right above the radiant section.
+• The rate of heat absorption tends to be high at the entrance to the convection section in heaters, where the convection section is right above the radiant section.
 Tubes in this section are called shock/shield tubes.
-Normally first two rows absorb half of their heat in this section.
+Normally, the first two rows absorb half of their heat in this section.

-- Consists of a large tube support plate located in the convection section and supports the number of End supports & intermediate supports are usually low alloy steels.
+• Consists of a large tube support plate located in the convection section and supports.
+The material of end supports & intermediate supports is usually low-alloy steel.

 Plug header: